soranoba/bbmustache/README.md

 ```

 ### More information
-Please refer to [the man page](http://mustache.github.io/mustache.5.html) and [the spec](https://github.com/mustache/spec) of mustache as the need arises.<br />
+Please refer to [ManPage](http://mustache.github.io/mustache.5.html) and [Specification](https://github.com/mustache/spec) as the need arises.<br />

-Please see [this](benchmarks/README.md) for a list of features that bbmustache supports.
+For the functions supported by this library, please see [here](benchmarks/README.md).

 ## FAQ